paucabar/AimSeg/README.md

 1. Run the **AimSeg** script (<code>Plugins>AimSeg>AimSeg</code>)
 2. Select the directory containing the image dataset and the ilastik output (both probability maps and object predictions)
 3. Set the myelin probability channel and the threshold to segment the object prediction image
-4. The pre-processing step may take a few seconds
+4. AimSeg may take a few seconds to initialise

 *Stage 1: Myelin inner boundary*